 So again, I dedicated time, energy into really diving into this and focussing on letting go of this past pain and these thought patterns that still were a part of me.

 Fast forward to now, and that’s what I’ve been doing since November 17 – March 18.
 Learning to let go of my attachment to the number on the scales.
 Learning to send LOVE to my body for its ability to move and its ability to take me on life’s journey.
 And again, I feel lighter.
 More joy-filled.
 More love filled.

 It sounds completely woo woo and maybe it is?
 But guess what, it worked for me.
 I decided I wanted to change.
 And so I devoted myself to this amazing exercise that brought me so much joy.
 That taught me lessons about self-love, detachment and kindness.
 And I lost weight.
-8 kilos all up, I now weigh a healthy 64 kilos and my metabolic age has gone from 34 to 22 (I know this thanks to Dr Rach’s cool machines she uses!).
+I lost weight with Pilates and Yoga, 8 kilos all up, I now weigh a healthy 64 kilos and my metabolic age has gone from 34 to 22 (I know this thanks to Dr Rach’s cool machines she uses!).